mattwong59/chatty-app/README.md

 # Decider

 Welcome to Chatty.
-Chatty is a web app that utilizes React, .
-The app allows users to create a poll, share it with their friends, and view the results of their friend's votes.
+Chatty is a web app that utilizes React, WebSockets, and Express.
+The app allows users to send/receive messages to each other without the need for refreshing the page.
+Chatty was built as part of Lighthouse Labs Web Development Course.

 ## Getting Started

 1. Fork this repository, then clone your fork of this repository.a
 2. Install dependencies using the `npm install` command.
+3. Start the Chatty App server from within chatty_server by using the command `node server.js`.
+The app will be listening on <http://localhost:3001/>.
-3. Start the web server using the `npm run local` command.
+4. Start the web socket server using the `npm start` command from within react-simple-boilerplate.
 The app will be served at <http://localhost:3000/>.
-4. Go to <http://localhost:3000/> in your browser.
+5. Go to <http://localhost:3000/> in your browser.

 ## Dependencies